Property and casualty insurance return – Section IV – Detailed Instructions

 Please refer to Section II for instructions on how to embed objects within the special Excel file.

-Quarterly reports shall include interim financial statements for periods as follows:
+Quarterly reports shall include interim financial statements for the current and prior periods as follows:

-1. Statement of Financial Position as of the end of the current interim period and a comparative statement of financial position as of the end of the immediately preceding financial year (static).
+1. Statement of Financial Position as of the end of the current interim period for Current Period columns and a comparative statement of financial position as of the end of the immediately preceding financial year (static) for Prior Period columns.

-2. Liability Roll Forward Statements as of the end of the current interim period and a comparative statement for the full year period of the immediately preceding financial year (static).
+2. Liability Roll Forward Statements as of the end of the current interim period for Current Period columns and a comparative statement for the full year period of the immediately preceding financial year (static) for Prior Period columns.

 3. Statement of changes in equity cumulatively for the current financial year to date, with a comparative statement for the full year period of the immediately preceding financial year (static).